duartealexf/sql-ddl-to-json-schema/README.md

 - Test and watch for changes: `npm run test:watch`
 - Test against nearley tester: `npm run nearley-test lib/mysql/parser/grammar.js --input 'CREATE TABLE test (test CHAR(1));'`

+The tests call SQL statements on the parser and test the JSON result (whatever the format) against a JSON file in a folder called `expect`, for that test case.
+The command below updates all `expect` files to whatever is being parsed in the test cases.
+This is useful when there is a change in the parser that affects many files and changes JSON result in them.
+Run the script to update the expected parse result in the file:

+`npm run test:update`

 ### Debugging

 Taking the example file as an example, you may debug with the following configurations, for each IDE: